robey/globwatch/README.md

 - `add(patterns...)` - Add new glob patterns to be scanned.
-This will reset the `ready` promise (described above) so that it's fulfilled only when this new set of patters are active.
+This will reset the `ready` promise (described above) so that it's fulfilled only when this new set of patterns are active.

 - `close()` - Stop monitoring and free all resources.
 No new events will be sent after this call returns, and all "watch" resources will be freed.